Wye Valley: Geology

-Wildlife and nature reserves
+Ecology

 Lancaut and Ban-y-Gor are Gloucestershire Wildlife Trust nature reserves.
-They both have SSSI status being part of the nationally important Lower Wye Gorge SSSI and within the Wye Valley AONB.
-The Wye Valley is important for its rich wildlife habitats.
+They both have SSSI status being part of the nationally important Lower Wye Gorge SSSI and within the Wye Valley National Landscape.
+The Wye Valley is important for its rich wildlife habitats including ancient gorge woodland, saltmarsh and limestone cliffs.

 The area has three sites of international importance, designated as Special Areas of Conservation (SACs) under the European Union's Habitats Directive.
 These are the River Wye (Afon Gwy), the Wye Valley and Forest of Dean Bat Sites (Safleoedd Ystlumod Dyffryn Gwy a Fforest y Ddena) and the Wye Valley Woodlands (Coetiroedd Dyffryn Gwy).
 It supports a population of lesser horseshoe bats, a growing population of peregrine falcons, goshawks, ravens, rare whitebeam, nightjar and lesser known fish like the shad and twaite.
 The main Welsh populations of the small but colourful moth Oecophora bractella are found here.

-In September 2006 it was reported that one colony of lesser horseshoe bats in the area had reached record numbers, with some 890 bats in a small stone barn (599 adults and 291 babies recorded).
+In September 2006 it was reported that one colony of lesser horseshoe bats in the area had reached record numbers, with some 890 bats in a small stone barn (599 adults and 291 pups).

 Archaeology

 The valley has been inhabited for at least 12,000 years.
-Caves near Symonds Yat and Chepstow provide evidence of settlement dating from Palaeolithic times, and finds from later stone ages such as the Neolithic have also been found.
+Caves near Symonds Yat and Chepstow provide evidence of settlement dating from Palaeolithic times, and finds from later Stone Ages such as the Neolithic have also been found.
 These have yielded evidence of how prehistoric human populations lived as nomadic hunters and traders.

 Standing stones at Huntsham, Staunton, and Trellech all have origins dating back to the Bronze Age.
 Later, Iron Age forts along the lower Wye Valley, and in the Woolhope area, took advantage of the natural hilltops and promontories to form well-defended settlements.
 It is likely that many of these marked the edges of disputed tribal pre-Roman territories.

 Watling Street ran through the Roman settlements of Ariconium (just north of modern Ross-on-Wye) and Blestium (Monmouth), and a number of other small Roman settlements are known.
 The first evidence of the exploitation of iron and coal in the valley is found in the Roman period, with iron working known from sites at Monmouth, Trellech and elsewhere, as well as in the adjoining Forest of Dean.
 The medieval boroughs of Goodrich and Chepstow, at each end of the Wye Gorge, may have originally been established at this time.

 Closely following the River Wye, Offa's Dyke was built in the 8th century under King Offa to mark out the boundary between England and Wales and is, today, the longest archaeological monument in Britain.
 Offa's Dyke Path long distance footpath today traces the route through the Wye valley on the English bank, while the Wye Valley Walk follows the Welsh bank.